ConstantineLignos/MORSEL/README.md

   at the point of morpheme concatenation.
 For example, when doubling is set to `true`, *pin* + *-ing* can be *pinning*, and *bake* + *-ed* can be *baked*.
-This allows for some flexibility regarding orthographic conventionst that the learner does not explicitly identify.
+This allows for some flexibility regarding orthographic conventions that the learner does not explicitly identify.

 Transform selection parameters: